carinaal/ITWS-2110_F25_Carina-Liu/README.md

 - wanted to change the font, so I imported a font family

 9/18
 - In my HTML file, I needed to do some research to refresh my memory on the tags, and how to format.
-Had to use the HTML file validator to find errors and fix invalid tags. ex: remvoing an invalid <i> tag
+Had to use the HTML file validator to find errors and fix invalid tags. ex: remvoing an invalid <i></i> tag
 - validated my CSS and HTML file, and fixed any errors